-On the right, the vector $\Rinv{X_\mu}(K)$ is said to be ``pushed forward'' along the diffeomorphism $L$ from the point $K$ to the point $KL$.
-These vector fields exist independent of the particular curves we can imagine; rather, all the information about the direction along which a curve displaces is in the coefficients $\omega^\mu$ and it is here where there is a subtle attachment.
+On the right, $\Rinv{X_\mu}[K]$ is said to be ``pushed forward'' along the diffeomorphism $L$ from the point $K$ to the point $KL$.

+The basis vector fields exist independent of the particular curves we can imagine; rather, all the information about the direction along which a curve displaces is in the coefficients $\omega^\mu$, and it is here where there is a subtle attachment.
 Denoting the tangent to the curve by $d/dt$ and defining the (curve-independent) fields of linear functionals (a.k.a.\ one-forms),